lagunasmel/freeCodeCamp/CODE_OF_CONDUCT.md

 ## Attribution
 Note, this Code of Conduct was written with assistance from the guidelines listed in the Contributor Covenant here, accessed on 4/23/21: https://www.contributor-covenant.org/version/2/0/code_of_conduct/

+This Code of Conduct has been modified for educational purposes for the CS 464 (Open Source Projects) course at Oregon State University.